 It’s art and science combined.

 So what’s the average cost of Neuromuscular Dentures?
 You’ll have to schedule a consultation with us to find out.
 We can assure you though that they are absolutely worth the cost and won’t require as many visits or replacements as economy or traditional dentures will.

 Are Neuromuscular Dentures in Savannah Right For You?

 Neuromuscular dentures are an amazing solution that can not just replace your missing teeth but provide you with a secure and stable fit you won’t find with other dentures.
-At our dental office, we offer the Fountain of Youth Dentures™.
 These neuromuscular dentures fit comfortably, even after endless hours of wear.
 They also help prevent your facial structure from collapsing and, instead, help you look younger than ever.

 Don’t waste more money on dentures that don’t make you feel confident in your smile.
-Schedule a consultation with our Savannah dentures dentist today to find out if Fountain of Youth Dentures™ are right for you.
+Schedule a consultation with our Savannah dentures dentist today to find out if neuromuscular dentures are right for you.
 Please call (912) 234-8282 to book an appointment.